 If you are ready to discuss a dietary pattern that works for you and your unique disease, schedule a free call here.
 We are well-versed in nutritional therapies for IBD and can help you manage your symptoms and reduce disease activity.

-For practitioners: If the SCD is being used as nutritional therapy, it is important for the dietitian to monitor the patient closely and be mindful of other versions of the SCD that may be explored to allow for a more lenient version.
+For practitioners: If the SCD is being used as nutritional therapy, it is important for the registered dietitian to monitor the patient closely.
+And be mindful of other versions of the SCD that may be explored to allow for a more lenient version.
 Since patients with Crohn’s Disease experienced relief from their symptoms with both the specific carbohydrate diet and a Mediterranean Diet, it can be helpful to decide which direction the patient should take to liberalize the diet.